Standards & Accreditation

 Professional registration and recognition of courses

 ACAP seeks accreditation of its programs with relevant professional bodies for quality assurance purposes and to ensure our courses meet the relevant educational and training standards that allow graduates to seek recognition and to practise as a professional.

-See the below disciplines to find out which of our courses are accredited, and with which governing bodies.
+See the disciplines listed below to find out courses accreditation and the respective governing bodies.

 Our Graduate Certificate of Applied Coaching is accredited with the International Coaching Federation (ICF).
 Issued in 2021, the ICF accreditation is a result of a rigorous review process and demonstrates that ACAP’s coaching curriculum aligns with the ICF definition of coaching, Core Competencies and Code of Ethics.